 7 Top-Rated Hot Springs in Washington

+Hot Springs in Washington add to the already long list of the state's best adventures.
 From glacier-topped peaks to underground lava tubes, Washington is full of unique adventures.
-The state's several mineral-fed hot springs provide an iconic Pacific Northwest attraction everyone can enjoy.
+And the state's several mineral-fed hot springs provide an iconic Pacific Northwest attraction everyone can enjoy.

-The ease of access to these different hot springs varies from backcountry hiking to resort and spa visits, and each offers its own ambience and style, including clothing-optional policies at some.
+The ease of access to these different hot springs varies from one to the other.
+From backcountry to hiking to resort and spa visits, each hot spring offers its own ambience and style.

-Whatever hot spring you choose, if you do a little research and plan ahead, you can easily enjoy some of the nation's best geothermal attractions.
-Several of the best places to soak also cater to other adventures like hiking and camping.
-Some hot springs, like Sol Duc Hot Springs, have the entire Olympic National Park surrounding them.
+Several of the best places to soak also cater to other adventures, like hiking and camping.
+And some hot springs, like Sol Duc Hot Springs, are surrounded by world-class adventure playgrounds like Olympic National Park.

 1. Goldmyer Hot Springs

-You have to work to enjoy Goldmyer Hot Springs though, and the 15-mile drive on a non-maintained, unpaved Forest Service road, plus the 4.5-mile hike into the wilderness to access the springs, helps to keep this hard to reach location in good condition.
+Visitors have to work to enjoy Goldmyer Hot Spring.
+It's a 15-mile drive on a non-maintained, unpaved Forest Service road, plus a 4.5-mile hike into the wilderness to access the springs.
+This long approach helps keep this hard-to-reach location in good condition.

-As does Northwest Wilderness Programs, the nonprofit organization that maintains the springs via an innkeeper, who enforces low-impact policies to protect the fragile environment.
-Northwest Wilderness Programs limits use of Goldmyer Hot Springs to 20 people a day, and will turn people back if the space is full, making reservations a high recommendation for this geothermal attraction.
+Northwest Wilderness Programs also aid in keeping the natural area pristine.
+This nonprofit organization owns and operates the springs and enforces low-impact policies to protect the fragile environment.
+Northwest Wilderness Programs limits the use of Goldmyer Hot Springs to 20 people a day.

 Address: Mt.
 Baker-Snoqualmie National Forest, Goldmyer Hot Springs Trail, North Bend, Washington